-The understanding of mind in the Asian traditions of yoga, Buddhism, and Daoism has both differences and similarities with the Western psychological tradition.
-The functions of mind that are developed, the understanding of mental illness and mental health, and how to cultivate a fully alive person all have traditional yoga, Buddhist, and Daoist understandings.
-Understanding the approaches of these three traditions broadens and compliments Western psychology.
-This course will focus on both the theoretical and practical foundations and their applications in modern psychological practices.
-The first part of the course is the foundations and the second part is the modern applications.
-Comparisons and connections will be made with Western psychology.
+This course is a study of how mind and body are engaged in the practices of yoga, Buddhism, and Daoism, and the applications of these ways of engagement in modern life and psychology.
+The aim is both to understand the theories and experience the practices.
+This course does not focus on the belief systems, but rather focuses on the ways of selfcultivation.
+Particular attention is given to the mind-body dynamic.
+The functions of mind that are developed, how the body is trained, the understanding of mental illness and mental health, and how to cultivate a fully alive person all are examined in yoga, Buddhist, and Daoist practices.
 Each class will be a combination of study and practices, so students need to be willing to participate in exercises in each class.
-Experiential exercises will include yoga practices, Buddhist meditation practice, Chi Gung exercises, Zen koan practice, mandala drawing, Morita exercises, Naikan exercises, breathing practices, and sensory awareness practice.
+Experiential exercises will include yoga practices, Buddhist meditation practice, Chi Gung exercises, Zen koan practice, mandala drawing, Morita exercises, Naikan exercises, breathing practices, martial art practices, and sensory awareness practice.

-Understanding of mind Mental illness and mental health Self-cultivation practices Historical practitioners Traditional texts Modern psychotherapeutic applications Jung and Eastern practices Body and breath practices Mindfulness and energy practices
+Yoga, Buddhist, and Daoist practices Self-cultivation practices Historical practitioners Traditional texts Modern psychotherapeutic applications Mental illness and mental health Jung and Eastern practices Body and breath practices Martial art practices Energy practices

 - Feuerstein, G. (1979).
 The Yoga Sutra of Patanjali.
 Rochester, Vermont, USA: Inner Traditions International. - Kakar, S. (1991).
 Shamans, mystics, and doctors.
-Chicago, Illinois, USA: University of Chicago Press. - Kawai, H. (1996).
-Buddhism and the art of psychotherapy.
-College Station, Texas, USA: Texas A&M University Press.

-Kohn, L. (2009).
+Chicago, Illinois, USA: University of Chicago Press. - Kohn, L. (2009).
 Introducing Daoism.
-London: Routledge.

-Mathers, D., Miller, M., and Osamu, A. (eds.).
+London: Routledge. - Mathers, D., Miller, M., and Osamu, A. (eds.).
 (2009).
 Self and no-self: Continuing the dialogue between Buddhism and psychotherapy.
-London: Routledge.
+London: Routledge. - Yuasa, Yasuo.
+(1993).
+The Body, Self-cultivation, and Ki-energy.
+(S. Nagatomo & M. Hull, trans.).
+Albany, New York: State University of New York Press.